A few years ago, I wrote an article about Win-Loss Analysis for Product Managers.

 - Marketing can obtain feedback on how to make products and marketing of them more robust, thus resulting in more sales down the road.

-Use the following checklist to perform effective win/loss analyses and you will be on your way to generate stronger marketing and sales programs.
+Use the following checklist to perform effective win-loss analyses and you will be on your way to generating stronger marketing and sales programs.